4 breathing exercises that will help counteract your anxiety

-Below are four traditional breathing exercises that are bound to put your anxiety under control.
+Here are four traditional breathing exercises that are bound to put you in full control of your anxiety.

-This breathing technique is helpful for slowing the respiration rate.
+This breathing technique is helpful for slowing your respiration rate.

 Find a relaxed position and pay close attention to your breath without adjusting it.
 Feel the changes (in sensations) that follow after each deep breath; the rhythm, texture, and temperature of each breath you take.